KhronosGroup/Vulkan-Hpp/docs/Usage.md

 vk::MemoryDedicatedRequirementsKHR &dedMemReqs = result.get<vk::MemoryDedicatedRequirementsKHR>();
 ```

-To get just the base structure, without chaining, the other getter function provided does not need a template argument for the structure to get:
+To get just the base structure without chaining, the other getter function provided does not need a template argument:

 ```cpp
 // Query just vk::MemoryRequirements2KHR
 vk::MemoryRequirements2KHR memoryRequirements = device.getBufferMemoryRequirements2KHR({});
 ```

+Certain structs are allowed to occur multiple times in a structure chain, like `vk::LayerSettingsCreateInfoEXT`.
+These are marked as such in the specification, and when used in a `vk::StructureChain`, is also verified at compile time.
+`vk::StructureChain::get` has a template value parameter called `Which`, that allows to address a specific element of the specified type in the chain.

 ### Handles and functions